cncf/toc/proposals/graduation/flux.md

 Internally, the security team keeps track of the reported vulnerabilities and their status, making sure each reported item is investigated, and if confirmed, fixed.
 The process also accounts for Coordinated Vulnerability Disclosures as well as Public Security Disclosures.

+### Flagger as part of Flux organisation

+Flagger was designed to work with Flux and it's a natural fit for the GitOps toolkit.
+This is already noted briefly in this PR under ["Why is the Project ready to Graduate?"](#why-is-the-project-ready-to-graduate) In short, the plan is to add GitOps Toolkit compatibility to Flagger.
+Here are some more links.
+See the top section under [Flagger's Roadmap](https://github.com/fluxcd/flagger/blob/main/README.md#roadmap) in its README, and was added by [this PR](https://github.com/fluxcd/flagger/pull/714) in Oct 2020.

+Flagger is intended to remain a sub-project of Flux.
+There are 133 contributors, 60 with more than one commit, but @stefanprodan has made 1300 commits.
+The closest 2nd is Takeshi Yoneda, who has made 50 commits, and is the only co-maintainer.
+Part of the reason for this move is that after Flagger is refactored on top of flux2 controllers, a wider group of existing maintainers can help support it in addition to Stefan.

 ## Follow-up after meeting with TOC

 - [x] <https://github.com/fluxcd/community/pull/199>: fix small inconsistencies in our governance documentation.